fullcalendar/fullcalendar-docs/_docs-v5/list-view/list-view.md

 If you'd like a different interval of time, you can create a [custom view](custom-view-with-settings) with type `'list'`.

 The following settings are specific to list-view.
-However, many other settings throughout the API also affect list-view as well, such as [eventRender](eventRender) and [eventClick](eventClick).
+However, many other settings throughout the API also affect list-view as well, such as  in the [event render hooks](event-render-hooks) and [eventClick](eventClick).

 ## Event Appearance

 FullCalendar options and Event properties control the appearance of events in list view.
 For example, the color of the event dot marker is the same as the event `backgroundColor`.
-However, a lot more can be achieved in the [`eventRender`](eventRender) callback, where the style object of the [Element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style) can be modified.
+However, a lot more can be achieved in the [event render hooks](event-render-hooks), where the style object of the [Element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style) can be modified.

 In the following example, we pass non-standard information about events through the `extendedProps` hash property.
 Then, we change the display of the event row and dot marker depending on a custom _status_ property: